INFLXD MediaSubscribe →

 FactSet to Acquire Truvalue Labs in ESG Analytics Push

-What Truvalue actually does
+What Truvalue brings

 From INFLXD